commonsense/conceptnet-numberbatch/README.md

     /c/en/absolutely_convergent 0.4119 0.1030 -0.0579 0.2609 -0.0179 -0.29...

-There are four files in the `data` directory, providing different representations of the data:
+There are four files available for download, providing different representations of the data:

 * [`conceptnet-numberbatch-201609_uris_main.txt.gz`][uris_main]